Eisteddfod: 1901–1920

-During the 1912 National Eisteddfod at Wrexham, T.H.
-Parry-Williams achieved for the first time the almost unheard of feat of winning both the chair and the crown.
-Parry-Williams later recalled returning home to Rhyd-ddu, where had been working as a hired hand on the farm of a relative.
-Upon telling his employer of his double victory, Parry-Williams was advised to "seek grace".
-When Parry-Williams then informed his employer that both victories had gained him £40, the relative shouted in angry disbelief, "Ac mi gwnest nhw i gyd ar dy din!!!" ('And you did them all sitting on your arse!!!')

 One of the most dramatic events in the 900-year history of the eisteddfod took place on 6 September 1917, during World War I. It was the award of the bardic chair during the second day of the 1917 National Eisteddfod of Wales at Birkenhead Park in the English town of the same name.
-The three adjudicators in the chair competition agreed unanimously that the best awdl by far on the set theme Yr Arwr ('The Hero') had been submitted under the pseudonym Fleur-de-lis.
+The three adjudicators in the chair competition agreed unanimously that the best awdl by far on the set theme Yr Arwr had been submitted under the pseudonym Fleur-de-lis.
 The bard was then summoned three times by the Archdruid Dyfed to stand up, in vain.
 The Archdruid then announced that the poet who submitted the winning awdl had died during the short time between mailing his submission and the date of the eisteddfod.
-His name was Private Ellis Humphrey Evans, whose bardic name was Hedd Wyn ('Blessed Peace'), of the 15th Battalion, Royal Welch Fusiliers, and he had fallen during the trench warfare, "somewhere in France".
+His name was Private Ellis Humphrey Evans, whose bardic name was Hedd Wyn, of the 15th Battalion, Royal Welch Fusiliers, and he had fallen during the trench warfare, "somewhere in France".
 The bardic chair was covered with a black sheet and, according to newspaper reports, "there wasn't a dry eye in the pavilion."
-Ever since, the 1917 National Eisteddfod of Wales has been referred to as "Eisteddfod y Gadair Ddu" ('The Eisteddfod of the Black Chair').
+Ever since, the 1917 National Eisteddfod of Wales has been referred to as "Eisteddfod y Gadair Ddu".

-According to Jan Morris, "Hedd Wyn became a legend, a symbol, and an inspiration to other poets.
-'The Black Chair of Birkenhead' was taken sadly home to Gwynedd, to be placed with the other trophies of Hedd Wyn's short life in the family farm above the Bala road, and there we may visit it still.
-It has never been forgotten.
-A constant stream of visitors, patriots, poets, groups of schoolchildren, winds its way up the long farm drive, in the lee of the hills, to the old house among its clumped trees.
-It stands there all alone looking out magnificently over bare hills to the ramparts of Eryri in the distance – the very epitome of a Welsh view, all grandeur tinged with melancholy.
-The Black Chair is kept in a sort of shrine-room, dim-lit and cluttered.
-Around it three or four other eisteddfod chairs stand in attendance, like sacred stools in an Ashanti temple..."